-The Payne D.Min. project must demonstrate the candidate's ability to identify a specific theological topic in ministry, organize an effective research model, use appropriate resources, and evaluate the results, and reflect the candidate's depth of theological insight in relation to ministry.
+The Payne D.Min. project must demonstrate the candidate's ability to identify a specific church or ministry related challenge and theological topic in ministry, organize an effective research model, use appropriate resources, and evaluate the results, and reflect the candidate's depth of theological insight in relation to ministry.